Successful digital transformation (DX) in healthcare must offer quality, convenience and operational efficiency.

 The current model of healthcare is increasingly unsustainable, but there is light.
 DX promises a very different and positive future for healthcare if strategized correctly – one which the World Economic Forum believes will create ‘consumer-centric healthcare’, allowing us all to be much more engaged in and responsible for our own wellbeing.

-Find out more about how Orange Business Services’ wide range of e-health technologies including machine-to-machine (M2M), embedded devices and networking – is helping health professionals connect and coordinate here.
+Find out more about how Orange Business’ wide range of e-health technologies including machine-to-machine (M2M), embedded devices and networking – is helping health professionals connect and coordinate here.